Anatidae: Relationship with humans

 Duck, eider, and goose feathers and down have long been popular for bedspreads, pillows, sleeping bags, and coats.
 The members of this family also have long been used for food.

 Humans have had a long relationship with ducks, geese, and swans; they are important economically and culturally to humans, and several duck species have benefited from an association with people.
-However, some anatids are damaging agricultural pests, and have acted as vectors for zoonoses such as avian influenza.
+However, some anatids are agricultural pests, and have acted as vectors for zoonoses such as avian influenza.

 Since 1600, five species of ducks have become extinct due to the activities of humans, and subfossil remains have shown that humans caused numerous extinctions in prehistory.
 Today, many more are considered threatened.
 Most of the historic and prehistoric extinctions were insular species, vulnerable due to small populations (often endemic to a single island), and island tameness.
 Evolving on islands that lacked predators, these species lost antipredator behaviours, as well as the ability to fly, and were vulnerable to human hunting pressure and introduced species.
 Other extinctions and declines are attributable to overhunting, habitat loss and modification, and hybridisation with introduced ducks (for example the introduced ruddy duck swamping the white-headed duck in Europe).
 Numerous governments and conservation and hunting organisations have made considerable progress in protecting ducks and duck populations through habitat protection and creation, laws and protection, and captive-breeding programmes.

 Systematics

+History of classification

-The name Anatidae for the family was introduced by the English zoologist William Elford Leach in a guide to the contents of the British Museum published in 1820.
+The name Anatidae for the family was introduced by the English zoologist William Elford Leach in a guide to the contents of the British Museum published in 1819.
 While the status of the Anatidae as a family is straightforward, and which species properly belong to it is little debated, the relationships of the different tribes and subfamilies within it are poorly understood.
 The listing in the box at right should be regarded as simply one of several possible ways of organising the many species within the Anatidae; see discussion in the next section.

 The systematics of the Anatidae are in a state of flux.
 Previously divided into six subfamilies, a study of anatomical characters by Livezey suggests the Anatidae are better treated in nine subfamilies.
 This classification was popular in the late 1980s to 1990s.
 But mtDNA sequence analyses indicate, for example, the dabbling and diving ducks do not belong in the same subfamily.